SriramKa/upload-api/README.md

 A REST API wherein an authenticated user can upload images within a 500KB limit to MongoDB.

-! prefixed URLs only accessible by authorised users.
+! prefixed URLs only accessible by logged-in users.

 ### Authentication